 For more information on NDIS including our values, capabilities and behaviours along with our application process, please refer to our website.

 Your NDIA Experience

 We work as one team.
 We are accepting, diverse and driven.
 We take a shared approach to making progress.
 We welcome and support each other and encourage different ideas, insights and opinions.
 We empower and enable each other to be our best.
-Collaborating, connecting and creating a workplace that we can all be proud of.
-And while were based far and wide across the country, we make sure nobody feels they're out on their own.
+We collaborate, connect and work together to create a workplace that makes us proud.
+And while we are based far and wide across the country, we make sure nobody feels they are out on their own.